 and its stability, richness, and joy you will absorb.

-Magic should always be practiced as a personal craft, something linked to the tradition but, especially, to the witch requiring the assistance of the powerful energies of the unknown.
+Magic should always be practiced as a personal craft, linked to the tradition but especially to the witch requiring the assistance of the powerful energies of the unknown.

-After the consecration of an instrument, you pass it with transparent henna and leave it in the bathroom all night.
+After consecrating an instrument, you pass it with transparent henna and leave it in the bathroom all night.

 Although it seems a bit strange, the bathroom is the room of the house that contains more spirits and power, which are manifested above all at night.

-The instrument, if covered with henna, will only attract positive spells, which will charge it with power, keeping away the negativity.
+If covered with henna, the instrument will only attract positive spells, which will charge it with power, keeping away the negativity.

 The custom and tradition, as well as common sense, plans NEVER to lend personal tools to other witches.